It’s Garlic Harvest Time

 In late winter, we’ll start seeing small green tips emerging through the mulch.
 If he used grass clippings, he’s careful to help the sprouts poke through so the grass doesn’t hold them down.
 By leaving the mulch in place, it cuts down on weed growth and helps the soil retain moisture.

-Once spring arrives, he makes sure the plants are getting plenty of moisture and pulls any weeds that do come up, since they compete for moisture and nutrients.
-Bill also gives the plants an additional fertilization with a weak solution of fish fertilizer at 2 to 3 week intervals until the weather gets hot.
+Once spring arrives, he makes sure the plants are getting plenty of moisture.
+He pulls any weeds that come up, since they compete for moisture and nutrients.
+Bill also gives the plants an additional fertilization with a weak solution of fish fertilizer.
+He does that at 2 to 3 week intervals until the weather gets hot.

 At that point, watch for garlic scapes, which are the curlicue flower stalks that grow on hardneck varieties.
-We harvest them when they’re about a foot long and use them to make garlic scape pesto and for seasoning other dishes.
+We harvest them when they’re about a foot long .
+We love to use them for making garlic scape pesto and for seasoning other dishes.

-That is essentially the routine until the lowest 2 pairs of leaves turn brown in the summer and the whole cycle begins again.
+That is the routine until the lowest 2 pairs of leaves turn brown in the summer.
+Then the whole cycle begins again.